TheBestMovieIsYourImagination/Free-cookie-law-tools/free-cookie-law-tools.md

 [github.com/nicholasruggeri/cookies-enabler](https://github.com/nicholasruggeri/cookies-enabler)

 **Pros**
-* Preventing cookies
+* Prevents cookies
-* Blocking Cookies from Script Tags
+* Blocks Cookies from Script Tags
-* Blocking Cookies from iFrames
+* Blocks Cookies from iFrames
 * iFrames Placeholder
 * Enables cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
 * Disable cookies button